 - HubSpot: 101 Helpful Tools for Gathering Ideas, Designing Content & More

-The Good, the Bad, and the Really Techy-Ones
+The Good Content Tools, the Bad, and the Really Techy-Ones

-You’ve probably noticed already a few familiar faces in the graph above: HubSpot, MailChimp, Google Analytics, etc. We all know about them.
+You’ve probably noticed already a few familiar faces in the graph above HubSpot, MailChimp, Google Analytics, etc. We all know about those content tools.
 Most probably you’re already using some of them or they used to be part of your toolbox at some point in your career.